newtheatre/history-project/_shows/21_22/7_funerals_and_a_wedding.md

     image: hD7Lh5Z
 ---

 Another hilarious spoof from the NNT Creatives.
-This time the Italian-American mafia celebrate the marriage of a beloved daughter.
+This time, the Italian-American mafia celebrate the marriage of a beloved daughter.

 Don’t miss this notorious family of Tony’s in their attempts at a civil family event.